Clan Farquharson: Origins

+Up to this point Clan Farquaharson was not part of the Clan Chattan Confederation who occasionally raided their lands.
+There is story of a Chattan spy, Lamont of Inverey who was caught by the Farquaharsons in 1589 and hanged on a charge of stealing livestock.
+The tree, a Scots fir was subsequently called the Farquharsons Hanging Tree and became the plant symbol of the clan.

+In 1595 the Clan Farquharson joined the Chattan Confederation and a bond of manrent acknowledged the chief of Clan Mackintosh, who was also chief of Clan Chattan as their "natyff cheiff".

+Relationship with the Earldom of Mar

 Towards the end of the 16th century the Clan Erskine chiefs set out to claim the Earldom of Mar but they were opposed by the increasing power of the Farquharsons.
 In 1628 Braemar Castle was built by John Erskine (Earl of Mar) as a bulwark against them, but in 1716 it fell into the hands of the Clan Farquharson.
 The clan became known as the fighting Farquharsons due to their fierce reputation and they became strong supporters of the Stuarts.

 17th century, clan conflicts and Civil War

 During the Scottish Civil War Donald Farquharson of Monaltrie fought for James Graham, 1st Marquess of Montrose in 1644, and then for Charles II at the Battle of Worcester in 1651.
 John Farquharson of Inverey was known as the Black Colonel and burned Braemar Castle.
 John supported James VII of Scotland and followed John Graham, 1st Viscount Dundee in 1689.
 After Dundee's death in 1689 the Clan Farquharson supported his successor, Thomas Buchan of the Clan Buchan.

 In the late 17th century the Earl of Airlie came into dispute with the Clan MacThomas over the lands of Canlochcan.
 Airlie's legal action was successful but the chief of Clan MacThomas refused to recognize this and continued to pasture his cattle on the disputed land.
 In response Airlie used his legal right to lease the land to men of the Clan Farquharson which led to a feud.
 On 28 January 1673 Farquharson of Broughdearg was killed along with two sons of the chief of Clan MacThomas.
 The lawsuits that followed crippled the MacThomas chief.

+On the south side of the Black Isle, Ross-shire, are McFarquhar's Cave and McFarquhar's Bed which are apparently named after a 17th-century smuggler.